Dre Campbell Farm

 How to Get Rid of Carrot Flies Naturally

-If you’re seeing signs of carrot fly damage on susceptible crops, it’s time to take action.
-Below are some home remedies and natural control methods you can try out.
+If you see signs of carrot fly damage on susceptible crops, it’s time to take action.
+Below are some home remedies and natural control methods you can try.

 1. Companion Planting

-This is a great practice to help fight carrot root flies.
-What you do is plant susceptible crops near other plants that will keep away the flies.
+Companion planting is a great practice for fighting carrot root flies.
+You plant susceptible crops near other plants that will keep the flies away.

 2. Crop Rotation

-Crop rotation is another option for dealing with many pests of crops, including carrot flies.
+Crop rotation is another option for dealing with many crop pests, including carrot flies.
 Avoid growing affected crops in the same planting area every year.

-Switch up the crops you’re growing in that area.
-By doing so, you will break the carrot rust fly life cycle and avoid re-infestation.
+Switch up the crops you grow in that area.
+This will break the carrot rust fly life cycle and avoid re-infestation.

 3. Avoid Thinning Out

-You might be tempted to thin out your carrot plants, but this is among the worst things you can do if you want to stay clear of these carrot pests.
+You might be tempted to thin out your carrot plants, but this is one of the worst things you can do to avoid carrot pests.

-When you thin out your carrots, you most likely will bruise the foliage, and this releases a smell that attracts the critters.
+When you thin out your carrots, you will most likely bruise the foliage, which releases a smell that attracts the critters.

 4. Sow Late in the Season

 You can also try sowing seeds late in the season.
-This will prevent the adult flies from laying eggs around susceptible crops.
+Doing so will prevent the adult flies from laying eggs around susceptible crops.

 5. Do Not Plant Carrots Near Parsnips or Celery

-Avoid planting your carrots near other host plants, such as parsnips and celery.
+Avoid planting carrots near other host plants, such as parsnips and celery.

 The roots of these plants are a favorite food source for carrot fly larvae.
-Therefore, by keeping them away from your carrots, you’ll reduce the chances of an infestation.
+Therefore, keeping them away from your carrots will reduce the chances of an infestation.

-If you can’t avoid planting these other crops near your carrots, place a barrier between the two crops, like a row of chives.
-This will help to deter carrot flies.
+If you can’t avoid planting these other crops near your carrots, place a barrier between them, like a row of chives.
+This will help deter carrot flies.

 6. Sticky Traps